MelB-tran/CodeLearning/Design Patterns/O-O Design with JS.md

 let duck = Object.create(Animal.prototype);
 ```

-Unlike the case with c#, it seems to be that inheritance is explicitly declared on object initialization:
+Unlike the case with c#, it seems that inheritance is explicitly declared on child object initialization:
 ```
 (same as above lines 33 - 40)